asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 tmctl create source googlecloudpubsub --name orders-gcp-pubsubsource --topic projects/jmcx-asyncapi/topics/ordersgcp --serviceAccountKey $(cat serviceaccountkey.json)
 ```

-The first command creates a lightweight event broker, the central component that will decouple event producers and consumers, and provide pub/sub style reliable delivery of events to their targets.
+The first command creates a lightweight event broker, the central component that will decouple event producers and consumers, and provide pub/sub-style reliable delivery of events to their targets.
 The name of the broker is derived from the title of the AsyncAPI definition.

-Next, one source component is created per `channel` that provides a `subscribe` operation and has a reference to a `server` with a support protocol such as `http`, `kafka`, or `googlepubsub`.
+Next, one source component is created per `channel` that provides a `subscribe` operation and has a reference to a `server` with a supported protocol such as `http`, `kafka`, or `googlepubsub`.

 To get this working on your environment, you may want to play with the `bootstrapServers` value for the Kafka source, and the endpoint `host` for the HTTP poller source.
 You can change them in the AsyncAPI definition and then re-run the parser.
 You'll also need to create a file called `serviceaccountkey.json` with a GCP [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys), if you want to get the Google Pub/Sub channel working.
 If not, you can delete the Pub/Sub channel in the asyncAPI definition.